richhollis/swagger-docs/README.md

 ## Thanks to our contributors

-Thanks to @jdar, @fotinakis, @stevschmid and all of our contributors for making swagger-docs better.
+Thanks to jdar, fotinakis, stevschmid, ldnunes and all of our contributors for making swagger-docs even better.

 ## Contributing